davidmerfield/randomColor/README.md

 ### Examples

 Here's are a few examples showing what you can do with the options object.
-[See more examples on the demo](https://rawgithub.com/davidmerfield/Random-Color/master/demo/index.html)

 ```javascript
 randomColor({